Zero-shot Transfer Learning within a Heterogeneous Graph via Knowledge Transfer Networks: Appendix

-To begin, we first compute the $l$-\emph{th} output $g_j^{(l)}$ of the $\textbf{Aggregate}$ step defined for HGNNs in Equation \eqref{eq:aggregate}, for any node $j\in\mathcal{V}$ such that $\tau(j) = s$.
-The output of \textbf{Aggregate} is in fact a concatenation of edge-type-specific aggregations (see Equation~\ref{eq:aggregate}).
+We first compute the $l$-\emph{th} output $g_j^{(l)}$ of the $\textbf{Aggregate}$ step defined for HGNNs in Equation~\ref{eq:aggregate}, for any node $j\in\mathcal{V}$ such that $\tau(j) = s$.
+The output of \textbf{Aggregate} is a concatenation of edge-type-specific aggregations (see Equation~\ref{eq:aggregate}).
 Note that at most $T = |\mathcal{T}|$ elements of this concatenation are non-zero, since the node $j$ only participates in $T$ out of $T^2$ relation types in $\mathcal{R}$.
 Thus we can write $g_j^{(l)}$ as

 where $\bar{A}_{xs}^{(j)}$ denotes the $j$-\emph{th} column of $\bar{A}_{xs}$.
 Notice that

 and (again) at most $T$ elements of the concatenation $g_j^{(l)}$ are non-zero.
 Therefore let $W_{xs}^{(l)}$ be the columns of $W_s^{(l)}$ that select the concatenated element of $g_j^{(l)}$ corresponding to node type $x$.
 Then we can write